mehulagg/gitlab/doc/user/profile/index.md

 1. In the **Change username** section, enter a new username as the path.
 1. Select **Update username**.

-## Hide information from your user profile page
+## Make your user profile page private

 You can make your user profile visible to only you and GitLab administrators.